 How 5 Lac was reduced to 4.11 Lac in 1 year?

 Livemint reported one classic case of misselling of a financial product by a relationship manager.
-One senior citizen visited the bank in order to open senior citizen saving scheme account in December 2014.
-He wanted to invest 5 Lakh in SCSS as his only source of income was fixed deposit.
-A team of relationship manager brainwashed him to invest the money in ULIP.
+One senior citizen visited the bank to open a senior citizen saving scheme account in December 2014.
+He wanted to invest 5 Lakh in SCSS as his only source of income was a fixed deposit.
+A team of relationship managers brainwashed him to invest the money in ULIP.
 He was promised to get 14% assured return from ULIP.
 He purchased ULIP and ended up making big losses.

 How 3.2 Lac was reduced to Rs.11678 in 6 years?

-Another case reported by Money life.
-In this case, HDFC Life Young Star policy was sold to senior citizen.
+Another case was reported by Money life.
+In this case, the HDFC Life Young Star policy was sold to senior citizens.
 After paying a sum of Rs.3.2 Lac for 6.25 years @ Rs.12500 per quarter, the policy was closed by paying Rs.11678.
-This means 96% wealth of investor was eroded in 6.25 years.
+This means 96% wealth of investors was eroded in 6.25 years.

-In all above examples, one thing is common conflicting area of interest.
+In all the above examples, one thing is common that is a conflicting area of interest.

 Investor supported by Financial Planner